Secunderabad Cantonment Board

-Secunderabad Cantonment Board is the civic administrative agency of Secunderabad cantonment area.
+Secunderabad Cantonment Board (SCB) is the civic administrative agency of Secunderabad cantonment area.
 Geographically, it lies in the twin cities of Hyderabad-Secunderabad.
 Secunderabad Cantonment Board is India’s second largest cantonment board, after Bathinda Cantonment.
-There are eight civilian wards in Secunderbad Cantonment Board, with a population of four lakh.
+There are eight civilian wards in Secunderabad Cantonment Board, with a population of four lakh.
 Being primarily a military area, the Secunderabad cantonment comes under the administrative purview of the union defence ministry of the government of India.
-It is overseeing an area of 71.23 km2, where there are several military camps.
-Secunderabad Cantonment has a huge land bank (about 2,000 acres), which has been protected since the British era.
+It oversees an area of 71.23 km2, where there are several military camps.
+Secunderabad Cantonment has a huge land bank (about 18,350 acres), which has been protected since the British era.